 3. Large Employer—$495

 The 2018 HIRE Vets Medallion Program Demonstration allowed the Department of Labor’s Veterans’ Employment and Training Service (VETS) to initially run applications, raise awareness of the HIRE Vets Medallion Program, and enabled 239 employers to garner recognition.
-The HIRE Vets Medallion Award was earned by 429 employers in the 2019 cycle, 675 in the 2020 cycle, 849 in the 2021 cycle, and 835 in the 2022 cycle.
+The HIRE Vets Medallion Award was earned by 429 employers in 2019 cycle, 675 in 2020 cycle, 849 in 2021 cycle, 835 in 2022 cycle, and 859 in 2023